diptadas/job-worker/Design.md

 - Simplified RBAC style authorization
 - Permissions:
-    - Read and write: Required for creating, stopping, and purging a job
+    - Read and write: Required for creating and stopping a job
     - Read only: Required for querying status of a job
 - Two hard coded users to mock database
     - Username `alice`: has read and write permissions